ishiharaf/mg/CONTRIBUTING.md

 ### Place of Birth/Death

 The format is simply the `city` name, followed by a comma and the `country` name.
 Instead of `Romagna, Fusignano, Italy` it should be `Fusignano, Italy`.
-Do not include the state, prefecture, etc.
+Do not include the state, prefecture, etc. It should also be in English.
+So `Rome, Italy` instead of `Roma, Italia`.

-The name should be whatever is the present location, preferrably in English.
-So `Fusignano, Italy` instead of `Fusignano, Papal States`, and `Rome, Italy` instead of `Roma, Italia`.
+Because a lot of places kept changing during history, add whatever is the most accepted location.
+For example, Corelli was born in the `Papal States`, but most people will just say `Italy` instead.

 If the `city` name is unknown, add just the country.
-If the information is uncertain, add a `?` after the end.
+If the information is uncertain, add a `(?)` after the end.

 ### Relationships